STUDENT INTERNS RESEARCH AND PROMOTE GREAT ART, CREATE STUDENT PROGRAMS, AND LEARN FROM MUSEUM PROFESSIONALS.

 Hood internships require a commitment of ten hours per week during the fall, winter, and spring terms at a rate of $11.00 per hour.

-The deadline for applications (cover letter and resume) is April 10, 2017, and hired interns will begin work at the start of fall term.
+The deadline for applications (cover letter and resume) is April 16, 2018.
 Please indicate in your cover letter which internship(s) you are interested in.

 Students who plan to do a senior thesis are strongly discouraged from applying for these internships, due to the significant time commitment that each entails.
 Art history majors who intend to complete a thesis during their senior year may apply to participate in the program as juniors.
 For questions about the internship program, feel free to call the museum at (603) 646-2808 or email Amelia Kahl, associate curator of academic programming and intern supervisor.

 What do interns gain from their experience?

-“I very much liked the chance to work semi independently on my own project, while at the same time still remaining connected to the program as a whole and the other interns through our weekly intern seminar sessions.
-I also really enjoyed the chance to help out at various Hood events.
-It made me feel more connected to the museum,” —Aki Berman ’16
+“I very much liked the chance to work semi-independently on my own project, while at the same time still remaining connected to the program as a whole and the other interns through our weekly intern seminar sessions.
+I also really enjoyed the chance to help out at various Hood events.”—Aki Berman ’16

 What are former Hood interns doing now?